“Live Life As If Everything Is Rigged In Your Favor”

 Yoga has become my way of life.
 It started as an alternative to CrossFit when my body demanded that I slow down.
 As a former college basketball player, I’ve put a significant toll on my body.
 For years, I lived in a state of depletion from all the stress.
-I’m not talking so much about emotional stress – although there was definitely some of that – I’m talking about foods without enough of the right nutrients, highly demanding workouts, and not enough rest and recovery.
+I’m not talking so much about emotional stress – although there was definitely some of that – I’m talking about foods without enough of the right nutrients, highly demanding workouts, not enough body fat, and not enough rest, recovery, and self-care.

 When we feel like we’re the victim we remain in a state of suffering.
 But, when we can see that life is happening for us, we can open ourselves up to receive blessings, breakthroughs, and love we could never have imagined for ourselves.
 For me, yoga is a blessing, a system that teaches me over and over again how to find myself, heal, connect, and live life.

 I’m in love with finding ways to feel good and be my true self.
 I just keep peeling back layers, feeling, experiencing, expanding, and repeating.
-I’m not here to tell others how to live their life – it’s up to each one of us to figure out a magic formula.
-However, out of gratitude for the wisdom I’ve received, I look forward to passing along practices, tools, and inspiration that help guide you to your true self and inspire you to live life to the fullest.
+I’m not here to tell others how to live their life – it’s up to each one of us to figure out our magic formula.
+However, out of gratitude for the wisdom I’ve received and a strong belief that we must consciously keep the circle of giving-and-receiving energy going, I look forward to passing along helpful practices, tools, and inspiration that guide me through this dance of life.

 Other fun facts about me: